betty-van/100-days-of-code/r1-log.md

 ## Day 18: 11-7-19
   - Lecture 1 HTML CSS
-  - Completed A List in Eloquent JS Chapter 4
+  - Worked through exercises in chapter 4
+  - Made a class and methods for Linked List

 ## Day 19: 11-8-19